 There are two well-established glossaries used to describe crochet in the English language.
 They are referred to as “US” and “UK,” with other anglophone countries using the one or the other.
 Both include the same terms and present the same stitches, but associate the labels with the structures differently.
 A “single crochet (US)” is a “double crochet (UK)” and a “double crochet (US)” is a “treble crochet (UK).”
 A “slip stitch” is now the same in both but was a “single crochet” on, and for a long time after its first appearance in the UK terminology.
 This was the earlier of the two to develop and is used in the following discussion unless otherwise noted.

-Frances Lambert published the first cohesive set of definitions for explicitly labeled crochet stitches in 1844, in My Crochet Sampler.
-This presents a “plain single crochet” that starts the counting sequence and continues with a “plain double crochet.”
+Frances Lambert published an ordered set of definitions for crochet stitches in 1844, in My Crochet Sampler.
+A “plain single crochet” starts a counting sequence that continues with a “plain double crochet.”
 However, there is a confusingly similar “double stitch crochet” that designates a stitch made by pulling its initial loop under both legs of the loop to which it is anchored.

 Plain double crochet — where two loops are kept on the needle, and the wool drawn through both before the stitch is finished.
 This is the crochet stitch generally practised, and that used for working tablecovers, etc.

 Double stitch crochet — in this, both meshes of the chain are taken.
 It is principally employed for the soles of shoes, and where extra thickness is required, but is not suitable for working patterns.